 ‘Five of the ten tribes certainly sent representatives.
 Two, Reuben and Gad were in captivity.
 One, Dan was absorbed into Judah.
 Simeon and Naphtali, which alone remained, seem to have been more than ordinarily idolatrous, 2 Chronicles 34:6.’

-A large crowd gathered to celebrate the Festival of Unleavened Bread, Exodus 12:18, this festival followed the eating of the Passover lamb.
-They removed the altars in Jerusalem, these altars would have been the altars which were used for Baal worship.
+A large crowd gathered to celebrate the Festival of Unleavened Bread, 2 Chronicles 30:13 / 2 Chronicles 30:5 / Exodus 12:18.
+This festival followed the eating of the Passover lamb.
+They removed the altars in Jerusalem, 2 Chronicles 30:14.
+These altars would have been the altars which were used for Baal worship, 2 Chronicles 28:24 / 2 Chronicles 33:17 / 2 Chronicles 22:19.

-They slaughtered the Passover lamb on the fourteenth day of the second month, as God instructed Moses, Numbers 9:5-14.
+They slaughtered the Passover lamb on the fourteenth day of the second month, 2 Chronicles 30:15, as God instructed Moses, Numbers 9:5-14.
+The priests and the Levites were ashamed and consecrated themselves, 2 Chronicles 29:5, and brought burnt offerings to the temple, 2 Chronicles 30:15, but we’re not told why they were ashamed of themselves.

 ‘The priests in their place, and the Levites in theirs, in which they were ordered to stand when they offered sacrifice, the priests sprinkled the blood, which they received of the hand of the Levites, the blood either of the burnt offerings before mentioned, or of the Passover lambs, which the Levites slew, and received the blood of them in basins and which the priests took of them, and sprinkled, not on the doorposts of houses, as in Egypt, but on the altar round about, and which none but priests might do, Leviticus 1:5.’

-Notice that not only was the temple cleansed, but also the whole city of Jerusalem was cleansed, however, because this whole celebration was organised so quickly, a lot of people were still unclean and so because they were unclean, they couldn’t eat the Passover, John 18:28.
+Although most of the many people who came from Ephraim, Manasseh, Issachar and Zebulun had not purified themselves, yet they ate the Passover, contrary to what was written, 2 Chronicles 30:18.
+In other words, because this whole celebration was organised so quickly, a lot of people were still unclean and so because they were unclean, they couldn’t eat the Passover, John 18:28.

-In Hezekiah’s prayer, we learn that this was one time when a greater law prevailed over that which was written.
+In Hezekiah’s prayer, 2 Chronicles 30:18-19, we learn that this was one time when a greater law prevailed over that which was written.
 It was a greater law that they eat the Passover.
 This law was greater than the law of being clean in order to eat the Passover.
-When God heard Hezekiah’s prayer, we read that God ‘healed’ the people, for this very special occasion, Matthew 12:1-8.
+When God heard Hezekiah’s prayer, we read that God ‘healed’ the people, for this very special occasion, 2 Chronicles 30:20 / 2 Chronicles 7:14 / Matthew 12:1-8.

 Barnes, in his commentary, says the following.